civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(21)** Subsection 212.3(21) of the Act is replaced by the following:

-    **(21)** If it can reasonably be considered that one of the main purposes of one or more transactions or events is to cause two or more persons to be related to each other, **or a person or group of persons to control another person**, so that, in the absence of this subsection, subsection (2) would not apply because of subsection (18) to an investment in a subject corporation made by a CRIC, those persons are deemed not to be related to each other, **or that person or group of persons is deemed not to control that other person, as the case may be**, for the purposes of subsection (18).
+    **(21)** If it can reasonably be considered that one of the main purposes of one or more transactions or events is to cause two or more persons to be related to each other, or a person or group of persons to control another person, so that, in the absence of this subsection, subsection (2) would not apply because of subsection (18) to an investment in a subject corporation made by a CRIC, those persons are deemed not to be related to each other, or that person or group of persons is deemed not to control that other person, as the case may be, for the purposes of subsection (18).

   **(22)** Section 212.3 of the Act is amended by adding the following after subsection (25):